Henri Moissan: Early life and education

-Moissan was born in Paris on 28 September 1852, the son of a minor officer of the eastern railway company, Francis Ferdinand Moissan, and a seamstress, Joséphine Améraldine (née Mitel).
-His mother was of Jewish descent, his father was not.
+Moissan was born in Paris on 28 September 1852, the son of a minor officer of the Eastern Railway Company, Francis Ferdinand Moissan, and a seamstress, Joséphine Améraldine (née Mitel).
 In 1864 they moved to Meaux, where he attended the local school.
 During this time, Moissan became an apprentice clockmaker.
 However, in 1870, Moissan and his family moved back to Paris due to war against Prussia.
 Moissan was unable to receive the grade universitaire necessary to attend university.
 After spending a year in the army, he enrolled at the Ecole Superieure de Pharmacie de Paris.

 Scientific career

 Moissan became a trainee in pharmacy in 1871 and in 1872 he began working for a chemist in Paris, where he was able to save a person poisoned with arsenic.
 He decided to study chemistry and began first in the laboratory of Edmond Frémy at the Musée d’Histoire Naturelle, and later in that of Pierre Paul Dehérain at the École Pratique des Haute Études.
 Dehérain persuaded him to pursue an academic career.
 He passed the baccalauréat, which was necessary to study at university, in 1874 after an earlier failed attempt.
 He also became qualified as first-class pharmacist at the École Supérieure de Pharmacie in 1879, and received his doctoral degree there in 1880.

 He soon climbed through the ranks of the School of Pharmacy, and was appointed Assistant Lecturer, Senior Demonstrator, and finally Professor of Toxicology by 1886.
 He took the Chair of Inorganic Chemistry in 1899.
 The following year, he succeeded Louis Joseph Troost as Professor of Inorganic Chemistry at the Sorbonne.
 During his time in Paris he became a friend of the chemist Alexandre Léon Étard and the botanist Vasque.

 His marriage, to Léonie Lugan, took place in 1882.
 They had a son in 1885, named Louis Ferdinand Henri.